KhoaTran1311/rag-pdf/README.md

 # RAG-PDF

-This is a rag chat bot that retrieve pdfs
+This is a rag chat bot that retrieve PDFs as context.